Myrto-Iglezou/Sentiment-classifier-RNN/README.md

 ### Project description

-Develop a sentiment classifier using a bidirectional stacked RNN with LSTM/GRU cells for the Twitter sentiment analysis dataset of the previous assignment available here.
+Develop a sentiment classifier using a bidirectional stacked RNN with LSTM/GRU cells for the Twitter sentiment analysis dataset.
 For the development of the models, you can experiment with the number of stacked RNNs, the number of hidden layers, type of cells, skip connections, gradient clipping and dropout probability.
 Document the performance of different configurations on your final report.